MehKoiter/Fightbot/README.md

 - **Suggest Features** - Share your ideas

 ## 🛡️ Security & Privacy

-> **IMPORTANT SECURITY NOTICE:** Never commit your `.env` file or expose your Discord bot token.
-If you believe your token has been exposed, immediately regenerate it in the Discord Developer Portal.

 - **Data Protection** - Your preferences and data are kept secure
 - **No Personal Information** - We only store Discord user IDs and preferences